A PDF version of this policy is at the bottom of the page.

 5-3.
 Physical Security

-- Access Control: Access control measures are maintained for all university facilities.
-Access to university facilities and spaces are controlled by a security access system consisting of keys and/or electronic access cards.
+a.
+Access Control: Access control measures are maintained for all University facilities.
+Access to University facilities and spaces are controlled by a security access system consisting of keys and/or electronic access cards.
 EWU Facilities Maintenance maintains oversight and maintenance of all lock systems including electronic card access.
 Facilities Maintenance and the University Key shop will work with individual departments to create satisfactory Departmental Access Systems for their individual needs.
 Detailed information on access control can be found in the access control policy.

-- Authority to Restrict Access: The University, at the request of an employee or student, or at its own discretion, may prohibit members of the public, including family members, from seeing an employee or student on University property.
-This ability to restrict access is vital in cases where the employee or student suspects that an act of violence may result from such an encounte
+d.
+Authority to Restrict Access: The University, at the request of an employee or student, or at its own discretion, may prohibit members of the public, including family members, from seeing an employee or student on University property.
+This ability to restrict access is vital in cases where the employee or student suspects that an act of violence may result from such an encounter.

-- EWU will not tolerate domestic violence and relationship violence on its campus or while persons are engaged in university business or activities.
-Domestic violence and relationship violence are crimes and a violation of EWU Policy 402-01, Discrimination, Sexual Harassment, Sexual Misconduct, Domestic Violence, Relationship Violence, Stalking, and Retaliation.
+a.
+EWU will not tolerate domestic violence and dating violence on its campus or while persons are engaged in University business or activities.
+Domestic violence and dating violence are crimes and a violation of EWU Policy 402-01, Sexual Misconduct & Title IX Responsibilities.

-- The University will make reasonable efforts to adjust schedules and grant leave to allow victims of domestic violence to obtain medical treatment, counseling, legal assistance, move out of the area, or to make other arrangements to create a safer situation for themselves.
-Leave options for employees are outlined in the applicable collective bargaining agreements and policies, including EWU Policy 403-02, Shared Leave.
+b.
+The University will make reasonable efforts to adjust schedules and grant leave to allow victims of domestic violence to obtain medical treatment, counseling, legal assistance, move out of the area, or to make other arrangements to create a safer situation for themselves.
+Leave options for employees are outlined in EWU Policy 403-05, Employee Leave Related to Domestic Violence, Sexual Assault & Stalking and EWU Policy 403-02, Shared Leave.
 EWU will assist current employees who are victims of domestic violence in finding alternative state employment opportunities if such victims need to relocate for safety reasons.

-- Perpetrators of domestic and relationship violence are encouraged to seek assistance.
+c.
+Perpetrators of domestic and dating violence are encouraged to seek assistance.
 Counseling services for students are available from CAPS.
-Human Resources, Rights and Risk has information available for employees seeking assistance.
+Human Resources has information available for employees seeking assistance.
 Employees are encouraged to contact the Employee Assistance Program.

-- Students and employees will not be disciplined solely because they have been victims of domestic or relationship violence.
+d.
+Students and employees will not be disciplined solely because they have been victims of domestic or dating violence.

 CHAPTER 6 – NOTIFICATIONS, DISCLOSURES, AND REPORTS